RTHK

 Radio Television Hong Kong (RTHK) is the public broadcasting service of Hong Kong.
 GOW, the predecessor to RTHK, was established in 1928 as the first broadcasting service in Hong Kong.
-As a government department under the Commerce and Economic Development Bureau of the Hong Kong Government that directly supported by annual government funding, RTHK's educational, entertainment, and public affairs programmes are broadcast on its eight radio channels and five television channels, as well as commercial television channels.
+As a government department under the Commerce and Economic Development Bureau of the Hong Kong Government directly supported by annual government funding, RTHK's educational, entertainment, and public affairs programmes are broadcast on its eight radio channels and five television channels, as well as commercial television channels.